surveycto/field-plug-in-resources/docs/api-reference.md

 * `getPluginParameter(parameter)`
     Returns the value of a given parameter passed to the field plug-in.

+* `launchPreconfiguredIntent(callback(error, result))` (Android only)
+    Launches the external app configured via 'ex:' appearance and invokes the callback function either with an error or the results from the external app when it returns.

 ## Called JS functions

 Called JS functions are called by the form, and should be handled by your code.